Charles Lightoller: Titanic

 He then ordered the quartermaster, Robert Hichens, to check the ship's fresh water supply for signs of freezing below the waterline, signs which, if present, would indicate the ship was entering dangerous ice.
 Lightoller commanded the last bridge watch prior to the ship's collision with the iceberg, after which Murdoch relieved him at 10:00 p.m.; Lightoller conveyed to Murdoch the ship's course and the ice field that they were approaching, and that they expected to be in the vicinity of the ice somewhere around 11:00.
 Lightoller wished Murdoch "joy of his Watch" and departed the bridge.

+Collision and port-side evacuation

-Lightoller had retired to his cabin and was preparing for bed when he felt the collision.
+Lightoller was in bed and awake when he felt the collision.
 Although he felt it had something to do with ice, he continued to lay in his berth, then felt the engines stop.
-Wearing only his pyjamas, Lightoller hurried out on deck to investigate, and conferred with Pitman on what happened.
+Wearing only his pyjamas, Lightoller hurried out on deck to investigate, and conferred with Pitman – who was awakened by it and came out of his own cabin – on what happened.
 He retired back to his cabin; deciding it would be better to remain where other officers knew where to find him if needed, he lay awake in his bunk until fourth officer Joseph Boxhall arrived and remarked, "You know we have struck an iceberg."
 Lightoller responded, "I know we have struck something."
 Boxhall told him that the mail room was flooding, and Lightoller found the information enough to move him to act.
 Lightoller did not conclude that the ship would actually founder.
-He pulled on trousers, and a navy-blue sweater over his pyjamas, and donned (along with socks and shoes) his officer's overcoat and cap.
+He pulled on trousers, and a navy-blue sweater over his pyjamas, and donned his officer's overcoat and cap.